Book Appointment Now

 What Is Gastric Sleeve Surgery?

-Gastric sleeve is the most popular procedure for medical tourists.
+Gastric sleeve surgery is the most popular procedure for medical tourists.
 The surgeon removes about 80% of the stomach.
-This leaves a banana-shaped sleeve.
-It reduces hunger and limits food intake.
-The surgery takes 30-60 minutes through small incisions.
-Patients lose 51-65% of excess weight within 12 months.
-Mexican surgeons report leak rates of 0.00-0.03%.
-This is much lower than the US average of 0.1-0.5%.
+This leaves a narrow, banana-shaped sleeve that limits food and lowers hunger hormones.
+The operation takes 30 to 60 minutes through small incisions.

 What Is Gastric Bypass Surgery?

-Gastric bypass uses the Roux-en-Y technique.
-It is the most common procedure in Mexican registries.
-The surgeon creates a small stomach pouch.
-Then they reroute part of the small intestine.
+Gastric bypass surgery uses the Roux-en-Y technique.
+The surgeon creates a small stomach pouch, then reroutes part of the small intestine.
 This limits food intake and reduces calorie absorption.
-Patients lose 65-77% of excess weight at 12 months.
-The procedure shows strong metabolic benefits.
-Up to 54-100% of patients see type 2 diabetes remission within five years.
+It is a common procedure in Mexican bariatric registries.

 What Is Duodenal Switch Surgery?

-Duodenal switch is the most aggressive bariatric procedure.
-It combines sleeve gastrectomy with major intestinal bypass.
-Patients lose 75-94% of excess weight at 12 months.
-It works best for patients with BMI above 60.
-The SADI-S variant is a simpler version.
-It offers strong metabolic impact but requires lifelong vitamin supplements.
+Duodenal switch surgery is the most aggressive bariatric procedure.
+It combines sleeve gastrectomy with a major intestinal bypass.
+It works best for patients with a very high BMI.
+The SADI-S variant is a simpler version with strong metabolic impact but requires lifelong vitamin supplements.

 What Is Gastric Banding?

 Gastric banding places an adjustable band around the upper stomach.
-It costs $3,000-$5,000 in Mexico.
+It costs $3,000 to $5,500 in Mexico.
 The band limits food intake by creating a small pouch.
 It is adjustable and reversible.
-However, it produces less weight loss than other options.
+However, it usually produces less weight loss than other procedures.

 Where Are the Best Bariatric Surgery Locations in Mexico?

-Bariatric surgery in Mexico centers around four main hubs.
-Each offers different benefits for medical tourists.
+The best bariatric surgery locations in Mexico center around four main hubs.
+Each hub offers different benefits for medical tourists.

 | Location | Top Facilities | Key Features |